xamarin/xamarin-forms-book-preview-2/README.md

 The solutions in Chapter 3 through 6 were created from the normal Xamarin.Forms solution template for C#, and then an F# project was substituted for the PCL.

 These should be considered "experimental" at this point.
 None of the F# projects run on Windows Phone 8, and others that use reflection have issues with the two Windows Runtime platforms.

+### Upgrade to version 1.5.1.6471 (November 6, 2015)

+All solutions have been upgraded to Xamarin.Forms 1.5.1.6471.

+Two programs towards the end of Chapter 19 (**ConditionalCells** and **ConditionalSection**) previously did not work on Windows Phone, and the screenshot in the chapter showed a gray screen for that platform.
+The programs now run on Windows Phone as of version 1.4.4.6392 and the chapter has been updated.